cfengine/documentation/web-ui/federated-reporting.markdown

   * 135 KiB of network data transfer per host per one pull of the data from Feeders.

-The Federated Reporting process is logging information to the system log and so timestamps from the log messages can be used to determine how long each round of the pull-import process has taken.
+The Federated reporting process is logging information to the system log and so timestamps from the log messages can be used to determine how long each round of the pull-import process has taken.
 If it is close to the configured refresh interval, the interval needs to be made longer or the hardware configuration of